ajith-xilinx/HITNet/README.md

 ### Performance Issues and Future Improvments :
 There might be end2end performance issues when deploying the HitModel on the DPU using WeGO due to:

-* Since DPU only supports a limit set of operators [Supported-Operators-and-DPU-Limitations]
+* Currently, DPU supports only a limit set of operators [Supported-Operators-and-DPU-Limitations]
-* For those operators not supported by the DPU, WeGO will dispatch them to CPU side for execution to enable a flexiable deployment workflow.
+* For those operators that not supported by the DPU, WeGO will dispatch them to CPU side for execution to enable a flexiable deployment workflow.
 * Currently, HitNet model has many operators not supported by DPU: aten::clone, aten::sub, aten::constant_pad_nd, aten::lekay_relu(with factor 0.2), aten::slice etc.
-* For the model with input size 540x960, after partition, there will be 26 cpu subgrahs and 25 dpu subgraphs!
-(Please see the 'wego_partition_result.txt' for more details after the model is compiled by WeGO.)
+* For the model with input size 540x960, after partition, there will be 26 cpu subgrahs and 25 dpu subgraphs
-Besides the large amounts of data transfer overhead between host and deivce, the memory layout difference between DPU and PyTorch(NHWC vs NCHW) will degrade the performance further.
+* Due to this, the large amounts of data transfer overhead occurs between host and deivce
-* For each DPU subgraph's execution, WeGO needs to perform transpose operations for both its input and output tensors, which will consume a lot of time if there are too many dpu subgrahps and the size of input/output tensor size is large.
-Our Cloud DPU(s) is designed with multiple PEs for batch inference to enable better throughput performance(e.g. the DPUCVDX8H_ISA1_F2W4_6PE with 6PEs), so it's better to use batch inputs for inference using WeGO to enable fully utilization of the DPU computation resouce.
-But it's worth noting that this may demand large amouts of memory from both host and device side when the model size is large.

 ### Future Improvments that are in Plan to boost the Performance of HItNet Model :